htmlburger/carbon-fields-docs/documentation/10-containers/50-user-meta.md

 # User Meta

 User meta containers add extra fields to the user edit screens.
 Field data is stored separately for each user as user meta (see [add_user_meta](http://codex.wordpress.org/Function_Reference/add_user_meta)).
+Note that by default only users with the `manage_options` capability have access to this container.
+In order to override this behavior please refer to the `carbon_fields_user_meta_container_admin_only_access` filter in the Hooks section.

 ```php
 use Carbon_Fields\Container;